tsb/bitcointalkThreadFilter/README.md

 - RECOVERY: Recover deleted thread to show
 - [TEXTBOX]: Filter by entered strings
 - DeleteThem: Remove filtered threads.
 For instance typing "Airdrop" and Click this button, then all threads with named "Airdrop" will be removed in that page.

+## Node
+This script.user.js is based on tempermonkey.